 Clinical Presentation of Ovotesticular Disorder of Sexual Development

 These patients are usually born with ambiguous genitalia.
-The development of the uterus and fallopian tube can happen in few patients with ODSD.
+The development of the uterus and fallopian tube can occur in few patients with ODSD.
 Patients who are raised as males can develop feminization characteristics during puberty which is the most common presentation of ODSD.
 Patients with ambiguous genitalia should be evaluated to rule out life threatening conditions such as congenital adrenal hyperplasia.

 Newborns with hyperpigmented skin due to elevated serum adrenocorticotropic hormone levels should be evaluated to exclude congenital adrenal hyperplasia as the etiology of the ambiguous genitalia.
 Examination of the labioscrotal fold is indicated as it can have a testis or an ovotestis, especially on the right side.

 A pubertal female without pubic and axillary hair might have androgen insensitivity while a male with fine body hair that is feminine could have ODSD.

-Females with ODSD and a 46 XX karyotype can have a uterus which is very likely to be structurally abnormal.
-They can present due to delayed menstruation or lower abdominal pain because of menstrual flow obstruction.
+Females with ODSD and a 46 XX karyotype can have a uterus which is likely to be abnormally structured.
+The presentation of delayed menstruation or lower abdominal pain because of menstrual flow obstruction can also occur.

 Many patients with ambiguous genitalia are eventually assigned to a male phenotype.
 Those who have ODSD will have breast development and thelarche in 90% of the cases.